AKWasTakennn/APatch/README.md

 </div>

-The patching of Android kernel and Android system.
+The patching of Android kernel and Android system.今天是8月13日

 - A new kernel-based root solution for Android devices.
 - APM: Support for modules similar to Magisk.